briandk/granovaGG/README.markdown

 ## Can I see what some sample graphics look like?
 Absolutely.
-To see examples of some of the [ggplot2][ggplot2]-based `granova` functions, check out:
+To see examples of granovaGG output, check out:

 1. A [presentation][Feb2011Presentation] Brian Danielak gave at the DC UseR group in February, 2011.
 2. A [presentation][2011July14Presentation] on some of the latest updates to `granovagg.1w` and `granovagg.contr`

 ## How can I install the development version of granovaGG on my system?
-There are three ways to get `granovaGG`.
-Which way you choose depends on how adventurous you are and how much stability you want.
+There are three ways to get granovaGG.
+Which way you choose depends on how adventurous you are and how much stability you want. *Choose your path wisely:*

 ### I've got icewater in my veins I want bleeding-edge code
-1. First, make sure you've got Hadley Wickham's excellent [`devtools`] package installed.
+1. First, make sure you've got Hadley Wickham's excellent [devtools] package installed.
 If you haven't, you can do it in R:

         install.packages(pkgs="devtools", dependencies=TRUE)